Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-\underline{\sl Disconnected subcluster}\\ A disconnected subcluster or subgraph constitutes a subset of vertices for which (a) there is at least one path in between all pairs of nodes making-up the subcluster and (b) there is no path between a member of the subcluster and any out-of-subcluster vertex. \end{quotation} Well above the percolation transition, $\ell$ is given approximately by the condition $z_\ell\simeq N$:
+\runinhead{{The Average} Vertex--Vertex Distance} Below the percolation threshold the average vertex--vertex distance $\ell$ is finite and the graph decomposes into an infinite number of disconnected subclusters. \begin{quotation} {\it Disconnected {\it Subclusters}.\enspace} A disconnected subcluster or subgraph constitutes a subset of vertices for which (a) there is at least one path in between all pairs of nodes making up the subcluster and (b) there is no path between a member of the subcluster and any out-of-subcluster vertex. \end{quotation}